 ii.
 For ccTLDs: the IANA should provide a service without requiring a contract and should respect the diversity of agreements and arrangements in place for ccTLDs.
 In particular, the national policy authority should be respected and no additional requirements should be imposed unless they are directly and demonstrably linked to global security, stability and resilience of the DNS.

 iii.
-For gTLDs: the IANA function should continue to provide service notwithstanding any on-going, previous or anticipated contractual disputes between ICANN and the gTLD operator.
+For gTLDs: the IANA function should continue to provide service notwithstanding any on-going or anticipated contractual disputes between ICANN and the gTLD operator.
 No additional requirements for prompt delivery of IANA services should be imposed unless they are directly and demonstrably linked to global security, stability and resilience of the DNS.

 Separability: any proposal must ensure the ability: